wforbes/Omnia/README.md

         time. "/setTime game (day) (hour) (minute)" should adjust the time of day to the specified day/hour/minute, if hour or minute aren't provided then the beginning of the day or hour should be used.
 Brainstorm more useful ideas.
-        * [ ] **Experiment with Chat Commands**: Experiment with different chat commands like "/say (message)" or "/shout (message)" that show up in different colors in the Chat window. "/tell (EntityName) (message)" should d
+        * [ ] **Experiment with Chat Commands**: Experiment with different chat commands like "/say (message)" or "/shout (message)" that show up in different colors in the Chat window. "/tell (EntityName) (message)" should display purple text in the window and allow for direct conversation with the Entity specified in the first argument.
     * [ ] **Experiment with chat bubbles**: Test ideas on adding a chat bubble above the player when they "/say" something
     * [ ] **Add non-combat NPC entities**: Add a couple different non-combat entities that allow for some conversation and other interaction.
 Ideas: Quest giver, Quest participant, Merchant, Friend, Stranger, etc.